Pinggy-io/pinggy_website/content/blog/best_ngrok_alternatives.md

 2. {{< link href="https://theboroer.github.io/localtunnel-www/" >}}Localtunnel{{< /link >}}
 3. {{< link href="https://localxpose.io/" >}}LocalXpose{{< /link >}}
 4. {{< link href="https://zrok.io/" >}}Zrok{{< /link >}}
-4. {{< link href="https://localhost.run/" >}}localhost.run{{< /link >}}
+5. {{< link href="https://localhost.run/" >}}localhost.run{{< /link >}}

+**Bonus:** {{< link href="https://tailscale.com/" >}}Tailscale{{< /link >}}

-## Overview of ngrok
+## Overview of Ngrok
-Before jumping in we will have a brief overview of Ngrok.
+Before jumping into the alternatives for Ngrok, we will have a brief overview of Ngrok itself.

-ngrok provides tunnels for ingress through its programmable network edge.
-Additionally, it offers observability as well as the ability to change traffic parameters such as headers on the go to your apps with no code changes.
-In order to use ngrok you must download the ngrok client and sign up to get an account.
+Ngrok provides tunnels for ingress through its programmable network edge.
+It offers HTTPS, TCP, and TLS tunnels.
+It provides observability as well as the ability to change traffic parameters such as headers on the go to your apps with no code changes.
+In order to use Ngrok you must download the Ngrok client and sign up to get an account.
+In the paid plans you get features such as webhook verification, OAuth authentication, custom domain, persistent TCP port, etc.

-#### Pros of ngrok
+#### Pros of Ngrok

-* Ngrok client is available for Linux, Mac, and Windows.
+* Ngrok client is available for Linux, Mac, Windows, and Docker.
-* Support for authenticated URLs.
+* Authenticated URLs using either HTTP Basic Authentication or Oauth 2.0.
 * Request response introspection and replay capability.
 * Supports custom domains.
+* Webhook verification on the fly for popular services such as Twilio, Facebook, etc.
+* Manage tunnels remotely.
-* Has plenty of integrations and plugins.
+* Plenty of integrations and plugins.

-#### Cons of ngrok
+#### Cons of Ngrok

-* Users visiting an ngrok url are presented with a ngrok page first.
-* Requirement of downloading the ngrok client binary.
+* Requirement of downloading the Ngrok client binary.
-* Need to sign in to the ngrok client to use the service.
+* Need to sign in to the Ngrok client to use the service.

-Now let us find out the best 5 ngrok alternatives which are simpler to set up, yet offers all the interesting features for your productivity.
+* 1GB per month bandwidth cap in the starting paid plan.
+* No UDP tunnels.
+* In the free tier, users visiting an Ngrok url are presented with a Ngrok page first.

+#### Ngrok price

+Ngrok starts at $8 per month for the “Personal” plan, which provides one persistent domain and TCP port.
+It has a bandwidth cap of 1GB per month.
+The “Pro” plan, priced at $20 per month, offers features such as IP whitelisting and unlimited webhook verification.
+It charges $0.10/GB for bandwidth exceeding 1GB per month.

 ## 1. Pinggy.io

 [Pinggy.io](https://pinggy.io) is a tunneling tool that gives a public address to access your localhost, even while sitting behind a NAT or a firewall -- all this in a single command.
-With this ngrok alternative, without downloading anything, a single command gives users access to your website / app hosted in localhost without configuring the cloud, or any port forwarding, or DNS, or VPN.
+With this Ngrok alternative, without downloading anything, a single command gives users access to your website / app hosted in localhost without configuring the cloud, or any port forwarding, or DNS, or VPN.

 To get how simple it is to open a tunnel, here is an example.
 If you want to share your React app running on `localhost:3000`, you can do so using pinggy with the command:
 ```